udaypalsinghdhillon/SQL_Project_Data_Job_Analysis/README.md

 5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.

 ### Closing Thoughts
 This project enhances my SQL skills and provided valuable insights into the data analyst job market.
-The findings from the analysis serve as a guide prioritizing skill development ad job search efforts.
-Aspiring data analytics can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
+The findings from the analysis serve as a guide prioritizing skill development and job search efforts.
+Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.